LittleDTLe/VapeProductQuiz/ReadMe.md

 ## Feature Ideas

+To implement the below features / ideas, there would need to be a complete refactoring of the plugin.

+It could be possible to either have them as seperate plugins or a **free** version, with the current feature-set and a **premium** version with the added features.

 - [ ] **Multi Quiz Support** Add Multiple Quiz Support to the plugin
 - [ ] **Category Page Quiz** Add Dynamic Quizes to Category pages with Ajax Filtering Capabilities